matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

         rect rgba(240,240,240,0.5)
-            Note over A,B: These are from MSC3886 A->>B: Rendezvous set up and ECDH public key encoded in QR B->>A: New device responds with ECDH public key end
+            Note over A,B: These are from MSC3886 A->>B: Rendezvous set up and ECDH public key encoded in QR B->>A: Existing device responds with ECDH public key end
         Note over B: 1.
 Check compatibility of intents alt Incompatible